JEThornley/COMM420/content/session2/demo.md

 <p>On the other hand, the lowest priced offer is considered the top-of-book order.
 Therefore, in the example above, the top-of-book offer is for 10.01.</p>
 <p>The top-of-book orders are also called the best prices. </p>

+<h3>Floor Markets: Mandatory Readings</h3>

+1. <h4>Trading Floor - A Guide to Jobs and Work on the Trading Floor</h4> Corporate Finance Institute. (n.d.).
+[Trading Floor - A Guide to Jobs and Work on the Trading Floor.](https://corporatefinanceinstitute.com/resources/knowledge/trading-investing/trading-floor/) Retrieved July 13, 2020, from  https://corporatefinanceinstitute.com/resources/knowledge/trading-investing/trading-floor/